canyapalak/portfolio/README.md

 This is a personal page for me, my skills and my projects.
 It was built with React and Next.js, and the CSS part was made totally with Tailwind CSS for a clear styling and complete responsiveness.
 The projects section includes a thumbnail, short description, Github repository link and a live version link of each project.

 The page also features an eye appealing dark mode.

-This page was deployed on Vercel for automatic server-side-rendering.
 </p>

 <h2>Technologies used</h2>